-Primary reason Please explain Row 1 We are planning to do so within the next two years.
-SSE is working with its value chain (primarily suppliers) based on reviewing and understanding environment, social and governance issues that are relevant and influence the business and its operations.
-Climate change, safety, modern slavery, and local economic impact have been identified as high priority with the likelihood of and magnitude of potential financial/ reputational impacts higher than those posed by water issues.
-Water is highlighted as an issue to the business, but the risk review highlighted it as low materiality in terms of the likelihood and magnitude of potential financial and reputation impact.
-However, SSE asks its suppliers to outline their water management policies and systems at the point of contract tender and disclose any breaches to permits over the last 3 years as well as if any mitigations were required and the impact of these.
-This is particularly relevant for suppliers or contracts engaged with construction projects across our business when this construction is taking place in the vicinity of water courses.
+Primary reason Please explain Row 1 We are planning to do so within the next two years SSE is working with its value chain (primarily suppliers) to review environment, social and governance issues that are relevant and influence its business.
+SSE asks its suppliers to outline water management policies and systems at the point of contract tender and disclose any breaches to permits over the last 3 years as well as the mitigations required and the impact of these.
+This is particularly relevant for suppliers or contracts engaged with construction projects across the business when this construction is taking place in the vicinity of water courses.
 When abstraction is required a water management plan will be developed.
-As part of SSE's newly developed Sustainability Procurement Code, over the next two years engagement will increase with suppliers who develop products or services in areas of water scarcity.
+Over the next 2 years and as part of SSE's Sustainability Procurement Code, SSE will engage with suppliers who develop products/ services in areas of water scarcity.
 This will promote suppliers who do not participate in detrimental actions.
+In 2022, SSE established the Powering Net Zero Pact with 10 other founding partners as a legacy of COP26.
+The Pact focuses on five areas of ambition, including protecting and enhancing the natural environment.
+Pact members are committed to publicly disclose wider environment metrics, including water use, in getting to net zero.
+The desired outcome of this commitment would be for better data coverage for water use in the value chain.
+Additionally, with improved data quality, SSE can make informed decisions on where to focus its water-related value chain engagement.